+Moreover, if the enumerators indeed regard an inherited widow as "married," they are less likely to identify her as "a household head" compared to a widow who refused levirate marriage.
 Then, the correlation between being a household head and being widowed is likely to increase in villages where the customary practice became less conventional compared to that found in all the remaining villages.
-The exercises performed to check this correlation in Table S.9 provided no evidence supporting this possibility.
+The exercises performed to check this correlation in Table S.11 provided no evidence supporting this possibility.

-Overall, the author's view on this measurement issue is that the enumerators still identified widows inherited by other male relatives as "widowed" in the survey because levirate marriage (also called widow inheritance) is seen as being different from standard marriage.
+Overall, my view on this measurement issue is that the enumerators still identified widows inherited by other male relatives as "widowed" in the survey because levirate marriage (also called widow inheritance) is seen as being different from standard marriage.
 It should also be noted that an inherited widow does not typically live together with her inheritor, who resides with his wife and children at his homestead.
 In addition, an inherited widow does not share a household budget with her inheritor's family when purchasing food and other items.
 In the KHDS, household members are defined as including "all people who normally sleep and eat their meals together in the household during at least three of the twelve months preceding the interview."

-S.2.6 Within-village trend between widows' and other women's consumption
+S.4.6 Within-village trend between widows' and other women's consumption